datstartup/ubuntuopenbox/_posts/2019-11-11-use-mutt-email-client.md

   - Mutt
 ---

-### I only use the Raspberry Pi for headless server, so I need a email client that send email.
+### I only use the Raspberry Pi for headless server, so I need a email client for sending email.

 * Raspbian OS and
 * Gmail